“Home means family, a quiet place, a place where I can feel good and safe.”

 The emergency number should not be used during office hours or to report non-emergency related matters such as maintenance, complaints, etc. In these situations, please leave a message at the office number of your Building Manager and your call will be returned as soon as possible.

 Resident safety and security is our top priority.
 Some Horizon properties have security camera systems in place which record video 24/7, while other properties have entrance security cameras.
 Generally, the entrance security camera can be accessed on your TV through channel 117 or channel 398; this service depends on your television provider.
-With the upgrade in Shaw’s digital TV services, older TVs, or Telus customers may not receive the entrance security camera feature.
+With the upgrade in Shaw’s digital TV services, those with older TVs or Telus customers may not receive the entrance security camera feature.

 Only residents who have vehicles parked in underground parking are allowed in those areas.
 Guests are allowed in parking areas when accompanied by tenants who have vehicles parked there.
-To ensure the safety and security of tenants using the parking areas, all unaccompanied guests will be asked to leave secure parking areas.
+To ensure the safety and security of residents using the parking areas, all unaccompanied guests will be asked to leave secure parking areas.

 Carbon Monoxide and Other Sensors